 The combination of fewer flights and increased shipping demand results in delays that we cannot control.

 Flight delays are an inescapable occurrence.
-The only precaution to minimise the inconvenience is to shop early wherever possible.
+The only precaution to minimize the inconvenience is to shop early wherever possible.

-Collecting items at our officeCan I choose which items I want to collect?Packages must be collected in the order in which we received them (i.e. oldest packages first).Can I send someone to collect on my behalf?Yes you can.
+Collecting items at our officeCan I choose which items I want to collect?Packages must be collected in the order in which we received them locally (i.e. oldest packages first).Can I send someone to collect on my behalf?Yes you can.
 Just email us at least one day in advance, specifying the person's name and whether he/she can collect all available items or specific items only.
 Note, the order of collection still applies (oldest packages first).
 The person collecting must be able to provide your WEB# and his/her valid photo identification.

 Hazardous MaterialsWhat exactly is a hazardous item?There are countless items which can be purchased easily online but are dangerous to be shipped via air cargo.
 The US Federal Aviation Authority has strict rules on the handling of such cargo.
 As a rule of thumb these types of items are considered hazardous: pressurized tins, flammable or easily combustible items, chemicals which emit harsh odours or cannot be safely handled without safety gear, and items with alcohol listed as the first ingredient.

 There are many other items which may seem harmless, but are still unsafe for shipment via air.
 We advise you contact us prior to shipping any item if you are unsure of its classification.Is there any way I can still ship a hazmat item?Yes.
 With with proper handling and/or packaging, the airline may be able to fly it as Hazmat Air Cargo.
 However while this maintains the speed of delivery, it is a costly option and is typically only used for commercial items.

 Insurance for your packagesWhat does my insurance cover?